MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security.md

 1.  **Provide an SSL certificate.**
     + If you have a trusted SSL certificate from a registered authority, then copy it to the Tomcat directory so it can be deployed at startup.
 (If you do not have one, skip to the next bullet to define a temporary certificate.)

-        >[!NOTE]
         >Be sure to specify the correct Tomcat path for the `-keystore` argument.
 	>This example is written for user `deployr-user`.
 For another user, use the appropriate filepath to the `.keystore`.

          + For Linux:
 	        1. Go to the directory in which the keystore is stored.